What is maple syrup?

 The Canadian province of Quebec is by far the largest producer of maple syrup, responsible for 70 percent of the world's output.
 PETA recently called for a boycott of all Canadian maple syrups, due to country’s infamous and massive seal slaughter.
 Canada’s annual seal hunt is considered to be the world’s largest slaughter of marine mammals, with hundreds of thousands of harp seals cruelly slaughtered each year.

-PETA’s case against Canadian maple syrups has been hotly debated becasue those that manufacture maple syrup are not directly responsible for the seal slaughter.
-It’s up to you, especially if you’re a strict vegan, to decide whetehr or not to boycott maple syrup from Canada.
+PETA’s case against Canadian maple syrups has been hotly debated because those that manufacture maple syrup are not directly responsible for the seal slaughter.
+It’s up to you, to decide how to use your vegan voice and whether or not you want to motivate change through boycott.

 Is maple syrup plant based?

 Even where there are animal by-products in the final product as a result of the defoaming process, maple syrup is considered suitable for a plant based diet.
 A plant based diet consists of mostly foods derived from plants, with few or minimal animal products.
-The final product, (unlike say oreo cookies or french fries) also resembles that of the original plant form (i.e. the unprocessd sap), which would satisfy strict plant-based diets.
+The final product, (unlike say oreo cookies or french fries) also resembles its original plant form, (sap), which would satisfy stricter plant-based diets, albeit that the final syrup is thicker original plant form.

 Is maple syrup vegan?

 Some brands use animal fat in the production process and therefore these brands are not vegan.
 But, you don’t need animal fat to make maple syrup.
 The syrup can be defoamed using vegetable-based products instead, which might cost you a little more, but the extra layer of animal-free protection is priceless.
 So how do you know if you’re choosing the right brand?
-Directly contact the specific company to find out whether they use animal products at any stage of the production process.
+Contact the manufacturer directly and ask whether any animal products used throughout the supply chain - with specific reference to the defoaming process.

-Veganism is a philosophy deeply devoted to animal rights, and is a lifestyle choice that involves diets, politics and ethics.
-Even if the manufacturing process does not use animal fat, you’ll need to consider your own beliefs and values before determing whether or not to buy maple syrup.
-Most maple syrup comes from Canada so you need to decide whether or not to boycott the product owing to the countries massive seal slaughter.
+Veganism is a philosophy deeply devoted to animal rights, and is a lifestyle choice that involves diet, politics and ethics.
+Even if the manufacturing process does not use animal fat, you’ll need to consider your own beliefs and values regarding Canadas massive seal slaughter before determining whether or not to buy maple syrup.

 Is maple syrup raw vegan?